EEESlab/APAI25-LAB10-End-to-End-Deployment/README.md

 ```
 code .
 ```
-4. As the folder opens, click on "Re-open in container" to install and run the the Docker image reserved to this lab, that contains Deeploy.
+4. As the folder opens, click on "Re-open in container" to install and run the Docker image reserved to this lab.
 5. Set up Deeploy with:
 ```
 git submodule update --init --recursive